pahammad/SpeedPerception/README.md

 <b>SpeedPerception / Goal</b>:

 Our goal is to create free, open-source, benchmark dataset(s) to advance the systematic study of how human end-users perceive the webpage loading process: the above-the-fold rendering in particular.
-Our belief (and hope) is that such a benchmark can provide a quantitative basis to compare different algorithms and spur computer scientists to make progress on helping quantify perceived webpage performance. <br>
+Our belief (and hope) is that such benchmarks can provide a quantitative basis to compare different algorithms and spur computer scientists to make progress on helping quantify perceived webpage performance. <br>

 <b>SpeedPerception / Team </b>: